The topic of post-op pain control on buprenorphine is important enough to get top billing

 Many thanks to Dr. J Walsh in Seattle for the following post:

-The competetive interactions of molecules at the receptor are much more complicated than visualized in the simple drawings that are used to teach introductory neurochemistry.
+The competetive interactions of molecules at receptors are much more complicated than visualized in the simple drawings used to teach introductory neurochemistry.
 Parts of receptors may be more accessible to one part of a stimulating chemical than to other parts of the same chemical.
 Perhaps some parts of the opiate receptor are shielded by other receptor structures.
 Or perhaps more lipid-soluble drugs have access to parts of the receptor that more water-soluble drugs do not.
-I’m just ‘hypothesizing’ here– much more is known about opiate receptors than was known back in the 1980’s when I was doing basic science research, and there are many people out there who will have more accurate ideas of what might be going on.
-But the point is that in at least one person’s experience, the high-potency opiates, given by PCA, were useful in providing analgesia for people taking buprenorphine.

 Thanks again, Dr, for your comments.